Grantmaking

 • Most of our gifts range from $5,000 to $30,000.

-• At The Segal Family Foundation, we pride ourselves on our relationship-based approach to funding.
+• At The Evan & Tracy Segal Family Foundation, we pride ourselves on our relationship-based approach to funding.
 Therefore, we do not have a formal grant application process.
 Instead, we much prefer to get to know you through one-on-one conversations about your organization’s background, core values, and funding priorities.
 This method allows us to form deeper connections with our potential partners, and lets organizations focus on their mission— rather than writing unique proposals for funders.
-To discuss, please contact us.

 • It is our policy that we do not provide funds for "indirect/general overhead/administrative" costs.